chaintng/my-resume/README.md

 Chainarong Tangsurakit
 ======

-*Remark: This resume was generated using GitLab Action CI/CD*
+*Remark: This resume was generated using [GitHub Action CI/CD](https://github.com/chaintng/my-resume)*

 A software engineer who like cracking problem in a logical and creative way.